devmannic/scrypto_statictypes/README.md

 - A simple, usable, safe, and (by default) zero-cost API for compile-time static type checking of resources.
-- Safe drop in replacements coexist with existing types:
+- Safe drop in replacements coexist with existing types.
+Gradually apply these only where you need them:
   - `Bucket` --> `BucketOf<MYTOKEN>`
   - `Vault` --> `VaultOf<MYTOKEN>`
   - `ResourceDef` --> `ResourceOf<MYTOKEN>`
   - `BucketRef` --> `BucketRefOf<MYTOKEN>`
-  so you can gradually apply these only where you need them.
-- Conveniently defined `BucketOf<XRD>` and `VaultOf<XRD>`
+- Conveniently defined `XRD` Resource to use with `VaultOf<XRD>`, and friends.
 - Simple macro to declare new resources: `declare_resource!(MYTOKEN)`
 - Optional feature `runtime_typechecks` for safety critical code, or use in testing.